rstudio/miniUI/README.md

 # miniUI

 Provides UI widget and layout functions for writing Shiny apps that work well on small screens.

+Inspired by the lovely [Ratchet](http://goratchet.com/) CSS framework, though currently miniUI doesn't use any of Ratchet's CSS code.

 ## Installing